 Self-harm is when people deliberately hurt themselves as a way of coping with painful or strong emotions.
 It’s a way of trying to get control over the feelings or relief from them.

-For some people, the attempt to control or stop feelings through self-harm is actually a way of trying to heal themselves.
+For some people, the attempt to control or stop feelings through self-harm is a way of trying to heal themselves.
 Other people self-harm so they can ‘feel something’ rather than feeling nothingness or emptiness.
-Some people self-harm to express feelings of hopelessness, seek help, influence other people’s behaviour, or to ‘get back at’ others.
+Some people self-harm to express feelings of hopelessness.

 Self-harm is generally a sign that a person is in deep distress.

 Self-harm needs to be taken seriously.
+Don’t ignore it.
 It can become a habit or a compulsion.
 Repeated self-harm can lead to serious injuries, scarring, medical conditions and accidental death.
 And people who self-harm are at increased risk of attempting suicide.

 Self-harm: how it happens

 Self-harm happens in different ways, some more obvious and serious than others.
-Forms of self-harm include:
+Teenagers who are self-harming might:

-- picking at scabs so they don’t heal
+- pick at scabs so they don’t heal

-- hitting a part of your body on something hard.
+- hit parts of their bodies on something hard.

 Digital self-harm or self-cyberbullying is when teenagers create alternative online identities for themselves on social media sites and post cruel comments about themselves.
 The alternative identities might also get cruel comments from other people.

-Some teenagers and young people deal with strong emotions in less obvious but still serious ways.
+Some teenagers deal with strong emotions in less obvious but still serious ways.
 These include binge-drinking, taking a lot of drugs, having unsafe sex or starving themselves.

 Signs of self-harm

-Young people who self-harm sometimes try to hide it.
+Teenagers who self-harm often try to hide it.
 They’re often ashamed of their behaviour and worry that people will be angry with them, reject them or not understand why they’re self-harming.